adavisfoy/stock-analysis/README.md

 ## Project Overview

-The purpose of this project was to refactor our "All Stocks Analysis" code written in VBA with Excel to handle a much larger data set by running more efficiently.
+The purpose of this project was to refactor our "All Stocks Analysis" code written in VBA with Excel to handle a larger data set and run more efficiently.
 While the initial version worked well for a dozen stocks, our customer Steve wants to expand the dataset to analyze the entire stock market over the last few years.
 Our original code is not ideal for such a large-scale analysis and would likely take a long time to execute.
+We didn't adhere to the coding mantra "DRY: Don't Repeat YOurself."

-While the output of both versions of code was the same, we utilized arrays and nested for loops in the refactored version that enabled us to complete our analysis after only one loop through all of the data.
+While the output of both versions of code was the same, we implemented reusable code consisting of arrays and nested loops in the refactored version that enabled a complete analysis by looping through all of the data once, rather than numerous times.

 ## Results